davepollack/nushift/README.md

 ## Networking

 TODO.
 The networking story of browsers is one of the weakest parts of browsers.
 Apps should be able to use more networking functionality than they can in browsers.

-## nsq://

-TODO!

-It should be as easy to start a secure server serving Nushift programs as it is to start an SSH server.

 ## Licence